TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-hyperscale-scaling-scalingquestions.md

 # Scaling

+## **Recommended Steps**
+* To add worker nodes, [review the how to](https://docs.microsoft.com/azure/postgresql/howto-hyperscale-scaling)
+* To scale compute or storage on your nodes, continue creating a support request

 ## **Recommended Documents**
 * [How to scale Azure Database for PostgreSQL - Hyperscale (Citus)](https://docs.microsoft.com/azure/postgresql/howto-hyperscale-scaling)
 * [Scale configuration options](https://docs.microsoft.com/azure/postgresql/concepts-hyperscale-configuration-options)